albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 If you are active on Facebook, chance is high that you might have encountered news about atrocities against activists (mainstream media don't usually report it).
 Just recently, news broke about forest rangers and protectors in Palawan being killed by paramilitary men and illegal loggers.
 I think hard about this. **How can we tell the future generations to love and protect nature when people who do that suffer and are killed?**

 As for my case, I have accepted these consequences and stay firm with my principles and advocacies to make a difference.
 When I was a student activist in University, my advocacy is on accessibility to education and ultimately pushing for free education for all.
 I believe that education is a right and not a privilege.
 I joined various demonstrations and rallies to forward and lobby this.
-As a science major, I always culminate my math skills to calculate the feasibility figures of free education and put it creatively in our rally boards and chants.
+As a science major, I always integrate my math skills to calculate the feasibility figures of free education and put it creatively in our rally boards and chants.
 The streets became my laboratory and the struggles of poor students became my thesis.

 Eventually, through the pressure of decade long big rallies (see image below) and actual lobbying in congress (yes), in August 2017 The Universal Access to Quality Tertiary Education Act, or Republic Act 10931 was signed into law.
 Now, students from various walks of life can enjoy free education in all state colleges and universities in the country.